KCS-LLC/Arcane-Ascension-Puzzle-Spires/VerticalSlice/NEXT_STEPS.md

     *   **Tasks:**
         *   Refactor the `Player` class to represent an "Elementalist" Attunement.
         *   Ensure its mana pools and starting spells align with the `attunement.md` document.

+---

+## Phase 5: Architectural Refactoring

+A recent attempt to refactor the codebase was made and subsequently reverted due to a series of cascading errors.
+This section documents the attempt and provides a clear, revised plan for the next attempt.

+### Summary of Failed Attempt (Nov 6, 2025)

+The goal was to improve the technical foundation by separating concerns and moving to a data-driven model.
+The plan involved creating `UIManager` and `DataManager` classes and moving data to JSON files.
+The attempt failed due to a series of critical, self-inflicted errors, primarily related to incorrect file modifications and a failure to correctly integrate the `nlohmann/json` library.
+After multiple failed compilations, the codebase was reverted to the last stable commit to ensure a clean state.

+### Revised Plan for Refactoring

+The goal remains the same, but the execution must be more methodical.
+The following steps should be taken one at a time, with a successful compilation after each step:

+1.  **Separate Implementations:**
+    *   Create `Player.cpp` and move all method implementations from `Player.h` into it.
+    *   Create `Monster.cpp` and move all method implementations from `Monster.h` into it.
+    *   **Compile and verify.**

+2.  **Create the `DataManager`:**
+    *   Add the full, correct `json.hpp` file to the `src` directory.
+    *   Create the `data` directory with `spells.json` and `monster.json`.
+    *   Create the `DataManager.h` and `DataManager.cpp` files.
+    *   Implement the loading logic for spells and monsters.
+    *   **Compile and verify.**

+3.  **Integrate the `DataManager`:**
+    *   Modify the `Player` and `Monster` classes to accept data in their constructors.
+    *   Modify the `Game` class to use the `DataManager` to load data and initialize the `Player` and `Monster`.
+    *   **Compile and verify.**

+4.  **Create the `UIManager`:**
+    *   Create the `UIManager.h` and `UIManager.cpp` files.
+    *   Carefully move all UI-related code from `Game.h` and `Game.cpp` into the `UIManager`.
+    *   Modify the `Game` class to own and delegate to the `UIManager`.
+    *   **Compile and verify.**

+This incremental approach will ensure that any errors are caught immediately and will prevent the kind of cascading failure that occurred previously.